TheKins/MetaDoom/readme.md

 How to Build
 ------------
-Run _main_zip.bat to quickly compile a PK3 or PK7 of the main mod.

-Run _optional_zip.bat to quickly compile a PK3 or PK7 of the Optional Content.
+Run _zip.bat or the Makefile to quickly compile a PK3 or PK7.
+Alternatively, you can just run the metadoom-dev folder directly in GZDoom.